|

 The authors conclude that China’s urban

-development requires improvements in clean industry technology, durable and energy
+development requires improvements in clean industry technology, durable and

-cleanup and recycling systems.
+environmental cleanup and recycling systems.

 Downloads may be purchased at: http://www.informaworld.com/smpp/content~db=all~content=a713762812?words=china,urban,development,design. |